-- Travel Costs: please include all costs associated with travel, whether by the PI, Co-Applicants or other participants. - Other Costs: please include in this section any other eligible costs, including consumables. - Staff (Directly Allocated): please include all costs related to payment for the time of the PI and any Co-Is. - Other Directly Allocated Costs: please include any other related costs; for example, for UK-based applicants, and university estates costs. - Indirect Costs: Please include here any indirect costs such as central administrative costs or other university services. - Research/Clerical Assistance: please include all costs of research or clerical assistance.
+- Directly incurred staff costs: please include PI and team salary and oncosts. - Travel Costs: please include all costs associated with travel, whether by the PI, Co-Applicants or other participants. - Other Costs: please include in this section any other eligible costs, including consumables. - Other Directly Allocated Costs: please include any other related costs; for example, for UK-based applicants, and university estates costs. - Indirect Costs: Please include here any indirect costs such as central administrative costs or other university services. - Research/Clerical Assistance: please include all costs of research or clerical assistance.

-The only exception to this understanding and 80% FEC in general is the costing of international Co-Applicants or partners in non-academic settings (in the UK or internationally) who demonstrably do not use and would not use FEC modelling.
+The only exception to this understanding and 80% FEC in general is the costing of an international Principal Investigator or international Co-Applicants or partners in non-academic settings (in the UK or internationally) who demonstrably do not use and would not use FEC modelling.
 For such partners the costing regime used should be at 100% for direct costs and a flat rate of 25% for indirect costs.
 UK-based institutions that would be expected to use FEC may not use this costing regime.
 It is only for institutions as described above.
 Institutions costed using this regime must be costed separately in the application budget table and clearly explained in the 'Justification' field.
+The maximum amount of the award continues to be £200,000.

-Consumables include the purchase of specialist software (not readily available in the UK host organisation), datasets, photocopies, microfilms, etc., and any other minor items that will be used up during the course of the project.
+Consumables include the purchase of specialist software (not readily available in the host organisation), datasets, photocopies, microfilms, etc., and any other minor items that will be used up during the course of the project.
 Applicants may apply for short-term consultancy or salary costs for expert staff, or short periods of research assistance.

-The following items are not eligible for funding (applicants registered with additional needs may consult the Academy about possible exceptions): computer hardware including laptops, electronic notebooks, digital cameras, etc.; books and other permanent resources; the preparation of camera-ready copy, copy-editing, proof-reading, indexing, nor any other editorial task; subventions for direct production costs (printing, binding, distribution, marketing etc.); costs of publication in electronic media.
+The following items are not eligible for funding (applicants registered with additional needs may consult the Academy about possible exceptions): purchasing assets; PhD studentships; computer hardware including laptops, electronic notebooks, digital cameras, etc.; books and other permanent resources; the preparation of camera-ready copy, copy-editing, proof-reading, indexing, nor any other editorial task; subventions for direct production costs (printing, binding, distribution, marketing etc.); costs of publication in electronic media.